 My breakfast pizza base is a beautifully buttery brioche.

 Brioche is a gorgeous golden egg and butter enriched bread, which is commonly found in loaf form or brioche à tête (Parisian brioche) form.

-For my Peach and Blueberry Brioche tart the dough is flattened out into a circle and topped with sunshine coloured peaches and blueberries, which turn the prettiest shade of purple when cooked.
+For my Peach and Blueberry Breakfast Pizza recipe the brioche dough is flattened out into a circle and topped with sunshine coloured peaches and blueberries, which turn the prettiest shade of purple when cooked.

 While making this breakfst pizza is a little more involved than making a regular loaf of bread, the results are most definitely worth it, especially when you see this pretty fruit topped tart emerging from your oven.